 \end{definition}

 As the following example illustrates, we do not have complete flexibility in choosing the invariants of swapping.

-\begin{example} In the 2020 TDA, there are three invariants: 1) the number of people in each state; 2) the number of housing units in each block; and 3) the count of each type of occupied group quarters (e.g. residence halls, nursing facilities, prisons) in each block \citep{u.s.censusbureauDisclosureAvoidance20202021}.
-We cannot design a swapping algorithm which preserves these -- and only these -- invariants.
-In other words, the 2020 US Census invariants do not correspond to any swapping invariants $\cswap$, regardless of the choice of $\Vmat, \Vswap$ and $\Vhold$.
+\begin{example} In the 2020 TDA, there are three invariants: 1) the number of people in each state; 2) the number of housing units in each block; and 3) the count of each type of occupied group quarters (e.g., residence halls, nursing facilities, prisons) in each block \citep{u.s.censusbureauDisclosureAvoidance20202021}.
+We cannot design a swapping algorithm that preserves these---and only these---invariants.
+In other words, the 2020 U.S. Census invariants do not correspond to any swapping invariants $\cswap$, regardless of the choice of $\Vmat, \Vswap$ and $\Vhold$.
 Why?
-Swapping always preserves the one-dimensional marginals: $n_{m \cdot \cdot}, n_{\cdot h \cdot}$ and $n_{\cdot \cdot s}$; but the 2020 US Census DAS does not.
-For example, the number of 25-34 year old people in the US is not invariant under the 2020 TDA, but it must necessarily be invariant under any swapping algorithm. \end{example}
+Swapping always preserves the one-dimensional marginals: $n_{m \cdot \cdot}, n_{\cdot h \cdot}$ and $n_{\cdot \cdot s}$; but the 2020 DAS does not.
+For example, the number of 25- to 34-year-old people in the United States is not invariant under the 2020 TDA, but it must necessarily be invariant under any swapping algorithm. \end{example}